reganmacnamara/BusinessManagementAPI/README.md

 ### PDF Generation

 Both invoices and receipts can be exported as professionally formatted PDF documents via QuestPDF (Community License).
-The `PdfService` handles document composition and layout, using the company settings (ABN, logo, address) to brand the output.
+The `PdfService` handles document composition and layout, using the company settings (ABN, address) to brand the output.
+Invoice PDFs render all line items regardless of whether they are product-backed or service-backed.

 - `GET /Invoice/{id}/pdf`
 - `GET /Receipt/{id}/pdf`